mrtdrummer/LibraryOfBabel/README.md

+# this version is incomplete and contain several bugs - check for the newest release for best quality

  Welcome to the Library of Babel!

 # Library of Babel Simulator  A virtual recreation of Jorge Luis Borges’ "Library of Babel" using Python.